Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Field Deployment Results

 \subsection{Representative Days}

-We evaluate controller performance through three characteristic daily scenarios representing different weather conditions, presented in Figures \ref{fig:cold_day}, \ref{fig:warm_day}, and \ref{fig:mild_day}.
-Each figure follows a consistent visualization scheme: The top panel displays the controllers' hourly power consumption profiles, with total daily energy consumption for each method shown in the legend.
-This allows direct comparison of both instantaneous and cumulative energy usage patterns.
-The middle panel presents setpoint assignments (dashed lines) from each controller alongside their measured return air temperatures (solid lines).
-This dual visualization enables analysis of both the controllers' decisions and their thermal outcomes.
-The bottom panel shows the outdoor temperature profile that served as the primary selection criterion for each representative day.
-We visually matched weather conditions across controllers to maximize similarity of outdoor conditions, though minor variations exist due to inevitable differences in external conditions.
+We illustrate controller performance on two typical days representing different weather conditions, presented in Figures \ref{fig:cold_day} and \ref{fig:warm_day}.
+Each figure follows the same format.
+The top panel shows the hourly electric power inputs to the heat pump and backup heat, with total daily energy consumption for each method shown in the legend.
+The middle panel shows indoor temperature setpoints (dashed lines) from each controller alongside their measured return air temperatures (solid lines).
+The bottom panel shows the outdoor temperature profile for each controller.
+We visually matched outdoor temperature profiles across controllers to approximate normalize for weather variation.